 Lucy’s description of her time in school is often marred by painful events that happened outside of her school building.
-A particularly heart wrenching moment is when Lucy is faced with the harsh reality of her situation through her inability to buy food “Do you want any buns? and I said, “Yes, please, She then asked me for the money, I said, “I have not got any,” and she answered, “Then you can’t have any buns.
-How disappointed I was.”
+A particularly heart wrenching moment is when Lucy is faced with the harsh reality of her situation through her inability to buy food.
+Once a girl approached her there, saying ‘“Do you want any buns? and I said, “Yes, please, She then asked me for the money, I said, “I have not got any,” and she answered, “Then you can’t have any buns.
+How disappointed I was.”’
 This encounter is something that Lucy has not forgotten in her life and her inclusion of the memory in her memoir reflects how it has impacted her more than any learning did during her time at school.
 Lucy’s memories from school are ones that when reading from a modern perspective are reflective of how Lucy’s time in education was impacted and overshadowed by adult situations and worries.
-As Lucy’s own school building was the same place that her mother cried on the steps of, upon their entry into the workhouse.
-Lucy’s schooling years are her formative years in terms of realising her family’s financial situation and the impact her father’s abandonment had on her family.
+Lucy’s own school building was the same place that her mother cried on the steps of, upon their entry into the workhouse.
+Lucy’s schooling years are her formative years in terms of realising her family’s poverty and the impact her father’s abandonment had on her family.

 “I cannot tell you how many times I have thought of that Good Friday”

-Lucy does describe activities that she did as a child at school, particularly at Christmas time “weeks before Christmas we would cut pieces of paper in fancy shapes to put our Christmas pudding on when we got it.”
-She presents an alternate and rare moment of her time in the union school that is pleasant.
-It is her memory of the crafting that provides an alternate view of the workhouse system, one that presents a less harsh side than one that is presented in literature of the time.
-Lucy also includes how Lady’s would often visit the school and give “threepenny pieces” to the children, once again she does not shy away from highlighting moments in the union school that were positive and not what we would expect.
+Lucy describes, nevertheless, some surprisingly child-centred activities at school, particularly at Christmas time: “weeks before Christmas we would cut pieces of paper in fancy shapes to put our Christmas pudding on when we got it.”
+Her memory of the crafting that provides an alternate view of the workhouse system, one that presents a less harsh side than that presented in literature of the time.
+Lucy remembers, for example, how ‘Ladies’ would often visit the school and give “threepenny pieces” to the children.
+Once again she does not shy away from highlighting moments in the union school that were positive and not what we would expect.

-The positive experience that Lucy had at the Tring union school may be to do with her gender, as experiences at union schools are much more brutal when reading union boys accounts.
-Samantha Shaves article ‘Great inhumanity’: scandal, child punishment and policymaking in the early years of the New Poor Law workhouse system, displays the cruelty and abuse endured by boys in the union: “Crouch also whipped Withers, and possibly Cooke too, with what she described as a ‘twig birch’; she also heard the girl in charge of Cooke, Susan Axford, ‘slap him’ (Shave,2018,344).”
-This account from Fareham workhouse union is in stark contrast to Lucy’s own experience, the abuse suffered by the boys indicates how experiences of the workhouse varied based on gender.
+The positive experiences of this school may have had something to do with her gender and the fact this was a National School rather than a workhouse school.
+Boys could be treated especially brutally in workhouses.
+The historian Samantha Shaves writes about harsh corporal punishment endured by boys at Fareham Union Workhouse: “Crouch also whipped Withers, and possibly Cooke too, with what she described as a ‘twig birch’; she also heard the girl in charge of Cooke, Susan Axford, ‘slap him’ (Shave, 2018, 344).”
 Lucy’s experience during her time in education may well have been very different if she were a boy, or even if she attended a different workhouse.
 A very important issue to remember when reading Lucy’s memoir.

 When writing about her education Lucy often discusses her inability to remember much about her time at school as she states that she can remember only “one or two childish things.”
 Lucy’s inability to remember much of her education is reflective of how little time she spent at school.
-As she quickly left school to start work in the silk mills of Tring at just 9 years of age.
+She left school to start work in the silk mills of Tring at just 9 years of age.
 It was not unusual for children to leave school at a young age in the Victorian era, especially those who were in the workhouse.
-Particularly, in Lucy’s schooling life the leaving age of children was raised to 11 but did not come into effect until after Lucy had left school in 1893.
-Once her working life started Lucy’s time at school lessens until eventually, she spends all of her time working.
+The leaving age of children was raised to 11 in 1893 but did not come into effect until after Lucy had left school.
+Although she was supposed to attend school part time once she began silk-weaving, her employers kept her at work most of the time.